 - Lighting can affect how your characters or subjects look.
 Some forms of lighting will make your subject look as smart and groomed as possible, while others will make them look stressed or tired.
 The type of lighting you use will, of course, depend on the purpose of your video!

 - Lighting can affect how professional your film looks.
-Without good lighting, the finished product will probably look drab and uninspiring.
+Without good lighting, your independent film will probably look drab and uninspiring.

 What are the key types of film & video lighting?